Ancient Egyptian History See also:

 Prehistory - See DINOSAURS, FOSSILS, & PREHISTORY.

-Romans [NOTE: Some media features do not work in the USA] INTERACTIVE - Looks at life in ancient Rome and in the Roman army, Roman influences on the British Isles, and more; for elementary and middle school students (British Broadcasting Corporation).
+Romans [NOTE: Some media features may not work in the USA] INTERACTIVE - Looks at life in ancient Rome and in the Roman army, Roman influences on the British Isles, and more; for elementary and middle school students (British Broadcasting Corporation).
 The Roman Empire in the First Century [Archived page; media features may not work] offers an overview of ancient Rome, with a good section on Life in Roman Times, as well as information on society, emperors, politics, religion, and more; middle school and up (2006, PBS; site includes advertisements).

 Scythians VIDEO - An article about the Scythians, ancient nomadic warriors who originally lived in what is now Siberia.
 Covers their origins, government, warfare, culture, and more (2021, World History Encyclopedia).